axlfbnt/ai-smart-assistant/README.md

 - In **Chatbot**, type messages and attach documents to ask questions about them
 - In **Vision Track**, detect objects live via webcam
 - In **Image Lens**, upload an image and auto-detect objects
+- In **Text-to-Speech**, convert your typed input into audio and play it in-app

 ---